alisa-vvv/pipex/README.md

 ```
 infile < command1 | command2 > outfile
 ```
-For example, running a project like this:
+For example, running the project executable like this:
 ```
 ./pipex infile "cat" "wc -l" outfile
 ```